 14. The major cost allocations for other work areas remain approximately the same as in the current work programme.
 Staff time for some areas has been redistributed to reflect the current work demand, which has led to a slight decrease of costs for those work areas.
 The costs set out in annexes I and II below have been calculated accordingly.
-As Italy offered a Junior Professional Officer as of October/November 2020, the total amount could be decreased by $120,000 (one-year staff salary at P–2 level in 2022; Junior Professional Officer salaries are normally covered by member States for two years).
+As Italy offered a JPO as of October 2020, the total amount could be decreased by $120,000 (one-year staff salary at P–2 level in 2022; Junior Professional Officer salaries are normally covered by member States for two years).
 In addition, if no new mechanism related to article 3 (8) is established, consultancy and travel costs can be decreased by $29,000 for the work area on the compliance mechanism.
 Staff requirements for this work area will remain unchanged as the resources will be needed to bridge the increased demand for this work area.
+Costs will be revised accordingly in line with decision of Parties on the new proposed elements.

 15. In order to meet this increase in cost, Parties may wish to explore different ways to allocate the required funds.
 They could increase their regular contribution to the Convention.
 Alternatively, they could make additional multi-year earmarked contributions (minimum for two years, considering time required for staff recruitment), ideally for the period of the entire work programme, especially for areas related to capacity-building, awareness-raising, promotion of the Convention and promotion of the Almaty Guidelines.
 Human rights-related issues will be among the key subjects in this regard, linked to activities on promoting human rights and the environment.
 As activities would also target non-ECE countries (in particular in the Mediterranean region, Africa and Asia), additional funds might be allocated not only by ministries of the environment, but also by ministries/agencies responsible for foreign affairs and for development issues.
 Parties may also identify areas that are in line with their countries’ priorities and take leadership (either individually or jointly) for those areas.
 For example, the requested increase could be grouped in two clusters: “Human Rights and the Environment” (work areas V and VI) and “Global outreach and promotion of democracy in international decision-making on environmental matters” (work areas VIII and IX).